MooersLab/posterInLaTeX/README.md

 - Download all of the files (git clone https://github.com/MooersLab/posterInLaTeX.git).
 - Swamp the PDF with your image file.
 - Change the Title and other text in a text editor or on Overleaf to suit your needs.
-- Run lualatex on the tex file in the presence the style (.sty) files to compile.
+- Run lualatex on the *.tex file in the presence the style (.sty) files to compile.
 - Take the resulting PDF to a poster printing service.